CONTENTS

 1) Question: What are (if any) the federal guidelines regarding AEL students without a valid SSN?
 Can programs indiscriminately decide who is eligible to attend?

-2) Question: Will there be changes to include "gaining citizenship" as an outcome in any of the performance measures since that would be the first thing needed before gaining long term employment especially for the large amount of those individuals who have expiring green cards?
+Answer: There are no federal guidelines related to a requirement to enter a program under the Adult Education and Family Literacy Act that pertain to having a social security number.
+Programs must follow eligibility guidelines per their TWC contracts and may develop their own criteria to ensure the training and employment success of students.2) Question: Will there be changes to include "gaining citizenship" as an outcome in any of the performance measures since that would be the first thing needed before gaining long term employment especially for the large amount of those individuals who have expiring green cards?
 Is the goal for the EL Civics program to move towards only accepting students who want to gain employment vs. those who are just trying to assimilate and/or become citizens?

 Answer: As part of the federal IEL/CE program requirements, each program that receives funding under Section 243 of WIOA must be designed to “(1) prepare adults who are English language learners for, and place such adults in, unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency; and (2) integrate with the local workforce development system and its functions to carry out the activities of the program.”
 Reference Section 243(c) WIOA.